zhaozhichen/cgn_content_creator_panel/outputs/guest_profiles_en.md

 ## Luan Pan

-**Title**: Founder and Host of 'Luan Books' podcast
+**Title**: Self-media creator, Founder and Host of 'Luan Books' podcast

 **Podcast**: 乱翻书

 **Highlights**:

-- 2018 article 'Tencent Without Dreams' became viral with over 10 million views
+- Published 'Tencent Without Dreams' in 2018, with over 10 million reads, sparking widespread discussion
-- Podcast 'Luan Books' has over 1 million subscribers
+- The 'Luan Books' podcast continues this spirit of inquiry through in-depth dialogues exploring business, technology, and transformative forces in contemporary China
 - Deep dialogues on business and technology topics
 - Expert at challenging conventional wisdom and revealing underlying trends